progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Now that you can specify individual commits, let’s see how to specify ranges of commits.
 This is particularly useful for managing your branches — if you have a lot of branches, you can use range specifications to answer questions such as, "What work is on this branch that I haven’t yet merged into my main branch?"-->

 Nachdem du jetzt einzelne Commits spezifizieren kannst, schauen wir uns an, wie man auf Commit Reihen zugreift.
-Dies ist vor allem nützlich, um Branches zu verwalten, z.B. wenn man viele Branches hat und solche Fragen beantworten will wie "Welche Änderungen befinden sich in diesem Branch, die ich noch nicht in meinen Hauptbranch gemergt habe".
+Dies ist vor allem nützlich, um Branches zu verwalten, z.B. wenn man viele Branches hat und solche Fragen beantworten will wie „Welche Änderungen befinden sich in diesem Branch, die ich noch nicht in meinen Hauptbranch gemergt habe“.

 <!--#### Double Dot ####-->
 #### Zwei-Punkte Syntax ####